Bryce-Davidson/Data-Structures/README.md

 A [**datastructure**][4] is a concrete implementation of an abstract data type.

 #### Code Style

-All code written will be written with as close regard to the [Google Python Style Guide][5].
+All code will be written with close regard to the [Google Python Style Guide][5] with the exception of the 2 space rule for any indented line.

+I have changes this in the [pylintrc](.pylintrc) on line 295 - `indent-string='    '`

 ## Resources